unicode-org/message-format-wg/exploration/selection-matching-options.md

 **Pros**
 + Allows developers to control the order of selection.
 + Allows translators to tailor the order of selection.
++ Can visually inspect match order.
++ May be more efficient when perfoming match (??)

 **Cons**
 - Requires developers to specify _variants_ in the correct order.